evoluhq/evolu/packages/evolu/README.md

 - E2E encrypted sync and backup with CRDT (merging changes without conflicts)
 - Free Evolu server for testing (paid production-ready soon, or you can run your own)
 - Typed database schema with branded types (`NonEmptyString1000`, `PositiveInt`, etc.)
-- Reactive queries
+- Reactive queries with React Suspense support
 - Real-time experience via revalidation on focus and network recovery
 - Schema evolving via `filterMap` ad-hoc migration
 - No signup/login, no email collection, only Bitcoin-like mnemonic (12 words)
-- React Suspense (soon)

 ## Local-first apps